axelbrunetta/sketchem/README.md

 ## Requirements

 ### DECIMER
-The DECIMER Canonical model for molecule recognitio will be automatically downloaded during installation.
+The DECIMER Canonical model for molecule recognition will be automatically downloaded during installation.
 If you need to manually trigger the model download, you can run:

 ```bash
 sketchem-setup